top of page

 Finish the meal with the Poison Apple mousse, the Fairy Tale Gooseberry Tart, the Miner’s Treasures, or a dessert sampler with all three!

 Our take: The atmosphere of Artist’s Pointe is whimsical.
 Multi-colored lights are strung through the trees, and you feel like you’re in Snow White.
-While the characters do not currently stop at each individual table for photos and autographs, the cast members will direct you for socially distanced photos, and you get an autograph card to take home.
 This is one of the lesser-known princess dining experiences, so you may have better luck getting reservations as well.

 Be Our Guest Restaurant